adrian-sit/personal-movie-vault/README.md

 The Personal Movie Vault is a local-first knowledge retrieval system built around movies I have watched.

-The project combines structured movie metadata with personal ratings, observations, and notes.
+The project combines structured movie metadata with unstructured data including personal experiences.
 The system uses this information to support semantic search, and question answering through RAG.

-The project focuses on the data and retrieval pipeline behind the system, including data ingestion, metadata normalization, vector embeddings, and retrieval evaluation.
+The project focuses on the data and retrieval pipeline behind the system, including data ingestion, vector embeddings, and retrieval evaluation.

 ## Goals

 - Building an end-to-end data ingestion and transformation pipeline
-- Working with external APIs and structured datasets
 - Combining structured and unstructured data
 - Semantic search using vector embeddings
 - RAG with a local LLM